theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-imaging-prompts.md

 ## Food

-* create an image of a home made artisinal loaf of rustic bread baked in a country kitchen. @djskee
+* create an image of a home made artisanal loaf of rustic bread baked in a country kitchen. @djskee

 ## Furniture